Skip to main content

 CJ 361.
 Victimology.
 3 Credits.

 This class will provide an overview of the literature and research concerning victimization.
 Attention will be directed toward current trends concerning the victim in the American criminal justice system, with particular emphasis on measuring victimization, fear of crime, the impact of victimization on the individual, and victims rights and compensation initiatives.
 The basic goal of this course is to help the student develop an understanding of the impact of victimization on the victim, those associated with the victim, the criminal justice system, and each of us as individuals.
-Prerequisite: CJ 201, CJ 210, CJ 220, & CJ 270; or WGS major/minor.
+Prerequisite: CJ 201, CJ 210, CJ 220, & CJ 270; or WGS major/minor; or Legal Studies minor.
 F.

 Lead Your Way